daannoordenbos/daannoordenbos.github.io/_posts/2022-03-06-Blockudoku-Agent-(unfinished).md

 The rest of the state logic is not noteworthy and can be read in the source code.

 # Agent
+The agent that plays the game has been written in C++ for performance reasons.
+The game logic has been implemented in a nearly identical way, except for the fact that it uses static arrays and not lists.
+To find the best sequence of moves the agent will firstly consider all possible sequences of moves and then pick the sequence with the highest heuristic value.
+The former is done by considering all orders the pieces can be placed on the board, i.e. 1-2-3, 2-1-3, 3-2-1... .
+Then for each order the possible ways to place the pieces down is consider, resulting in all possible states using the three available (sub)moves.
+Then to associate each position with a heuristic value I use the amount of moves that can be made by all 47 pieces.
+This ensures that it will prefer positions with more options in the future with as intended effect that the game length will be longer.
+Surprisingly enough this simple algorithm is a very good player of the game of blockudoku.
+The main downside is that it can be very slow if the board is almost empty.
+To remedy this I added the condition that if the heuristic value is above a certain threshold that that sequence of moves is considered good enough so it will be played.

 # Engine interface connection
 The user interface will tell the engine what the current board is and which pieces it can use.
-The engine create the specified game state and compute the sequence it thinks is best.
+The engine creates the specified game state and compute the sequence it thinks is best.
 This sequence is then told to the user interface.
-The integration of the engine into the user interface is quite straightforward, it is an mostly boilerplate code to run the executable.
-However I will show this boilerplate code since I believe that is very useful.
+The integration of the engine into the user interface is quite straightforward, it is mostly boilerplate code to run the executable.
+However, I will show this boilerplate code since I believe that it can be applied in many circumstances.

 {% highlight python %}
 class Executable: